llvm/llvm-project/lldb/tools/lldb-dap/README.md

 The `lldb-dap` tool includes additional custom commands to support the Debug Adapter Protocol features.

-### startDebugging
+### start-debugging

-Using the command `lldb-dap startDebugging` it is possible to trigger a reverse request to the client requesting a child debug session with the specified configuration.
+Using the command `lldb-dap start-debugging` it is possible to trigger a reverse request to the client requesting a child debug session with the specified configuration.
 For example, this can be used to attached to forked or spawned processes.
 For more information see